 Southern Louisiana firms deals with difficulties of family separation

 After couples divorce, they may pursue employment opportunities and romantic attachments that that sometimes take them away from the communities in which they and their children lived as a family.
 However, when a parent with custody of a child wishes to move somewhere else, it can have adverse effects.
 Louisiana law restricts the custodial parent’s ability to relocate children over long distances.
-Whether you are a custodial parent seeking to relocate or a non-custodial parent objecting to the move, the attorneys at Conroy Law Firm, PLC in Covington and Metairie have the expertise to counsel you.
+Whether you are a custodial parent seeking to relocate or a non-custodial parent objecting to the move, the attorneys at Michael D. Conroy, PLC in Covington and Metairie have the expertise to counsel you.

 What sort of move constitutes a relocation

 Under Louisiana Revised Statutes § 9:355.1 et seq., a relocation occurs when the child’s principal residence changes for 60 days or more to a location that is more than 75 miles away from the domicile of the other parent or to one that is outside of Louisiana.
 A child’s “principal residence” is the one determined by court order or, in the absence of a court order, the place the parents agreed that the child should live or where the child lived for most of the last six months.